Automage/CScript/README.md

 # CScript

-An interpreter for 'CScripts' which can be executed directly in your shell.
+An interpreter for 'C scripts' which can be executed directly in your shell.

 ## Installation